 4.4.1.1.4.1 General

 Service Description: This service enables the consumer (i.e. USS) to request the 5GC to collect data from NFs to be used by the USS for UAV's flight planning and assistance purposes, for instance, USS changeover and/or pre-flight planning.
+This service also enables the UAS NF/NEF to trigger the UAV’s altitude reporting.